manufosela/firebase-autolist/README.md

 Is mandatory has login token from firebase.
 You can use [firebase-loginbutton](https://github.com/manufosela/firebase-loginbutton) component to do it.

+## Events
+When element is clicked dispatch **firebase-autolist-selectid** with payload element id and object id

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
 Run `npm install` to install your element's dependencies, then run `polymer serve` to serve your element locally.